 In which food you will find Potassium Bromate?

 It is found in many types of flour.
-And, all types of commercial bread like Wonder Bread, Home Pride, bakery and many more.
+And, all kinds of commercial bread like Wonder Bread, Home Pride, bakery, and many more.
 So, it is necessary to check the ingredient in foods before you buy.

 Sodium Benzoate and Potassium Benzoate